 The performers bring this traditional style of puppetry alive, and also make it fun.

 They involve the viewers; both adult and children, and there is a chance to meet them at the end.
-I seem to find the monkey to be very cheeky!
+The monkeys seem to be very cheeky!

 There is no charge for the puppet show.
 Tipping is encouraged throughout the show, and also if you would like your photograph taken with them.